MatiasBravo1511/flow-modnum/README.md

 Introduction
 -----------------------------------------------

 flow-modnum is a library with utilites created for Flow Hydro Consulting numerical modeling group.
 The utilites were built to plot results from MODFLOW models, such as water levels, concentrations, properties, among others. flow-modnum supports MODFLOW-USG.
+Results from model's are generated using PEST's Groundwater Utilities (https://pesthomepage.org/programs)

 Documentation